SENTENCED TO 8 MONTHS IN PRISON

 Dear Prime Minister,

-I am writing to you today on the case of Palestinian activist, Ahed Tamimi, who has been detained since 19 December 2017 after an altercation with an Israeli soldier in the occupied West Bank.
+I am writing to you today on the case of Palestinian activist, Ahed Tamimi, who has been sentenced to 8 months in prison after an altercation with an Israeli soldier in the occupied West Bank.

 An unarmed teenage girl assault on two armed soldiers wearing protective gear posed no actual threat to them.
 Her punishment is blatantly disproportionate.